Concerts In The Park At Cesar Chavez Park Back For 2022

 A high school senior and his girlfriend dressed up as Santa and Mrs. Claus and handed out gifts to every student at their school, Marysville Charter Academy for the Arts.

-Here are the top plays from week 6 of 2025 Friday Gameday.
+We got playoff action!
+Here are the top plays of Week 13 of 2025 Friday Gameday.